kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 ![tmux-example]({{ site.url }}/assets/img/tmux-example.gif)

-Have you ever had to `ssh` into a machine?

-Ever open multiple terminals/tabs/connections to do more then one thing at a time?
+Do you open multiple terminals/tabs/connections to have more shells available?

-More importantly: Have you ever had a power/network outage or otherwise had your terminal close, which subsequently killed your database dump or `cp -R` halfway through?

-This doesn't only apply to `ssh`ing into remote servers.
-Try closing your terminal right now: everything currently running will be sent a `SIGHUP` (Hangup Signal) aka...it dies.
+Ever lost your internet connection while `ssh`ing into a remote host?

+If you (or your cat) were to close your terminal right now:

+  - your shell(s) are dead.
+  - all your programs running in those shells are dead.

-With `tmux` you get tabs built into your shell, and your programs keeps running even if you close the terminal or lose your network connection.
+With `tmux` your shells and programs keeps running.
+And you get cool "tabs" without spawning more terminals/connections.

+Best of all, you get a stupid bar with a clock on it! (no more need for that ohmyzsh plugin)

 ## Installing tmux